DIY PR for B2B Technology Companies

 Okay.
 You’ve got email addresses for 10 people most likely to spread the word about your startup.
 Where to keep them?
 You can try a spreadsheet – it’s free and simple.
 But my recommendation is the Gmail plugin Streak.

-Streak is CRM built to work inside Gmail.
-We rely on it pretty heavily here and it’s flexible enough that you can adapt it to any sales cycle – even a bare-bones PR contact cycle.
+Streak is an easy to use and customizable CRM built to work inside Gmail.
+We rely on it pretty heavily at Propllr, and it’s flexible enough that you can adapt it to any sales cycle – even a bare-bones PR contact cycle.

 Step 4: Introduce Yourself